KidneyCure was established in 2012 to fund research by new investigators and enables fellows to participate in kidney research projects.

 Who We Fund

-Advancing the independent careers of young investigators in biomedical research, grants of up to $100,000 a year for two years are awarded to applicants within ten years of their initial faculty appointment.
+Advancing the independent careers of early career faculty in biomedical research, grants of up to $100,000 a year for two years are awarded to applicants who would be competitive to become a principal investigator on a National Institutes of Health (NIH) R01 grant or equivalent by the end of the grant period.

 Fellows and PhD Students